coderefinery/documentation/content/tools.md

 - Disadvantage
   - Probably not enough for users of the code

-We will have a closer look at this in the {ref}`in-code-documentation` episode.
+For a closer look at this see the {ref}`in-code-documentation` episode.

 ---